-The AIM-INDEL kit is a multiplex PCR of 46 ancestry-informative insertion deletion polymorphisms selected to efficiently identify humans and measure population admixture proportions.
+The AIM-INDEL kit is a multiplex PCR of 46 ancestry-informative insertion deletion polymorphisms selected to infer the likely ancestral origin of an individual or estimating the apportionment of ancestry components in admixed individuals or populations.

 All markers are analyzed in short fragments (under 230 basepairs) through a single PCR followed by capillary electrophoresis (CE) allowing a very simple one tube PCR-to-CE approach.